Multi-storey office buildings

 The generic shallow deck profiles used in composite floors are illustrated.
 During the construction stage, and prior to composite action of the decking and concrete being fully achieved in the normal stage, the decking alone will need to support the load due to wet concrete and construction live loads.
 Pattern loading due to the construction sequence should also be considered during the construction stage.
 During construction, propping to the decking may allow longer spans to be achieved in the normal stage.
 Propping may be seen as impacting on access and programme and to whether or not to prop the decking should be discussed early in the design process.
 Props should be left in place until the concrete has reached its design strength.

-Modern composite slabs contain re-entrant portions to facilitate attachment of wires for suspended services and ceiling.
+Modern composite slabs contain re-entrant portions which facilitate attachment of wires for suspended services and ceiling.
 Trapezoidal profiles are based on a 300mm rib spacing, and often the cross-section is highly stiffened to improve its bending and composite properties.

 Steel decking is installed by craning onto the primary steelwork in bundles and usually man-handling into position.
 A fall arrest system is installed immediately after the steelwork is erected and before the decking is placed.